Implantable Cardioverter Defibrillator (ICD) Insertion

 done to assess its function and battery status.
 It is also to check for any significant

 events stored by the device.
-Your doctor will tell you when and how this is done.
+Your healthcare provider will tell you when and how this

-Information about ICD function can then be related to your doctor over the internet.
+Information about ICD function can then be related to your healthcare provider over

-Tell your doctor right away if you have any of the following:
+Tell your healthcare provider right away if you have any of the following:

 Fever or chills